 This year could also be the last time we see a team from the NWT at the Canada Games in table tennis.

-Table Tennis North hosted its second and final set of trials for the big show in Red Deer, Alta., this coming February at St. Pat’s Gymnasium this past weekend and from those trials came six players who will don the territory’s colours.
+Table Tennis North hosted its second and final set of trials for the big show in Red Deer, Alta., this coming February in Yellowknife on Nov.
+24 and 25 and from those trials came six players who will don the territory’s colours.